anvetsu/reo/docs/tut.md

 ### Partials

 Functions may be *partially applied*, to only a subset of its arguments.
-For example, the following program patially applies the `+` function to `5`.
+For example, the following program partially applies the `+` function to `5`.
 This operation will return a new function that, when called with an argument will complete the addition.

 ```lisp